sebkopf/isorunN2O/README.md

 On Windows, the above `install_github` calls can fail because of the requirement to create zip archieves during some vignette creation steps.
 If this is the case, [install Rtools](https://cran.r-project.org/bin/windows/Rtools/), restart R and RStudio and try to run the installation again.

 If you run into any trouble installting the packages that is not resolved easily, try installing them again without the vignettes, which are sometimes the sole culprits, i.e. `devtools::install_github(...., build_vignettes = FALSE)`, which should provide the fully functional package, just without the `vignette` tutorial (which you can still check out online as mentioned in the **How to use?** section).

+#### Issues with automatic dependency installation

+The latest version of the `devtools` package on CRAN (version 1.12.0) has a bug that causes issues with the installation of package dependencies, especially on Windows, which usually manifest as errors during the installation of GitHub packages stating some dependency (e.g. `stringi` or `dplyr` or `htmltools`, etc. package missing).
+Please check this [troubleshooting Gist](https://gist.github.com/sebkopf/3cf82afb2e535e92f2cfcf3e66d48475) for details if you encounter this error.